fdb/slarg-website/projects/film-censorship-and-the-negotiation-of-independent-cinema-in-vietnam-since-the-early-2000s.md

 end_date: ""
 project-kind: PhD
 ongoing: true
-abstract: This project explores how independent filmmakers in Vietnam since the early 2000s have navigated state censorship, situating their practices within a historical continuum from the colonial era to the present and linking them to wider negotiations between cinema, power, and cultural politics in authoritarian contexts today.
+abstract: This artistic research investigates how Vietnamese radical audio-visual artists navigate and transform censorship through an arts-based film practice that combines archival experimentation, historical inquiry, and auto-ethnography to reimagine cinema as a methodology of resistance and survival in authoritarian societies.
 research_interests:
   - film censorship
   - film censorship in Vietna